Afida Turner: Biography

 Afida Turner was born in Auchel, France.
 Her father was from Algeria and her mother from Réunion.
 When she was two years old, her father beat her mother to death.
 She lived with foster families until she was 16.
 She then worked as a saleswoman in ready-to-wear and was once employed by the Parisian bar-lounge Buddha Bar.

 In the 1990s, she started a singing career, releasing her debut single "Crazy About You" in 1998.
 She came to the public and media attention in 2002 by appearing in the second season of the French reality TV show Loft Story under the name Lesly.

 In 2002, Turner signed with Sony Music and released her debut studio album Roc Attitude under the name Lesly Mess in 2003.

 Turner made appearances in three films, Shut Up and Shoot (2006), The Sweep (2008) and Single Black Female (2009).

 In 2011, she released her second studio album Paris-Hollywood, which included the single "Come with Me".
 She subsequently appeared as a guest star and host on various French TV shows.

 In 2013, she played a role in the film Visions Interdites.

 In 2018, she played a role in the drama Lumière Noire by Enguerrand Jouvin.

 In 2022, she played the lead in Requiem pour une conne by Baptiste Souriau at Théâtre Trévise, Paris starting in January and running successfully for six months.

 In July 2022, she released a cover version of Guesch Patti's song "Étienne".

 Personal life

 She had a relationship with Coolio lasting two years and also with American boxer Mike Tyson.
 In 2007, she married musician Ronnie Turner, the son of Ike Turner and Tina Turner.
 She started to use the name Afida Turner.
 Ronnie Turner died aged 62 from colon cancer in Los Angeles on December 8, 2022.
+At the time Ronnie died, Afida also described herself as being his "nurse."